primno/primno/website/docs/getting-started/deployment.md

 mn deploy
 ```

-This command build and deploy the `app` entry point as JS webresource in the solution configured in the `primno.config.json` file.
+This command build and deploy the `app` entry point as JS web-resource in the solution configured in the `primno.config.json` file.

-The webresource is added with a name following this format:
+The web-resource is added with a name following this format:

 ```text
 {editorPrefix}_/{projectName}/js/app.js